If you like, please:

 Introduction

 Quokka is a lightweight distributed dataflow engine written completely in Python targeting modern data science use cases involving 100GBs to TBs of data.
 At its core, Quokka manipulates streams of data with stateful actors.
-Quokka offers a stream-centric, Python-native perspective to tasks commonly done today by Spark.
-Please see the Getting Started for further details.
+Quokka offers a stream-centric, Python-native perspective to Spark.
+Instead of logical DataFrames where partitions are present across the cluster at the same time, Quokka operates on DataStreams, where partitions may be materialized in sequence.
+Please see the Getting Started for more details.

-This streaming paradigm inspired by high performance databases such as DuckDB and Snowflake allows Quokka to greatly outperform Apache Spark performance on SQL type workloads reading from cloud blob storage like S3 for formats like CSV and Parquet.
+This streaming paradigm inspired by high performance databases such as DuckDB and Snowflake allows Quokka to greatly outperform Apache Spark performance on SQL type workloads reading from cloud storage for formats like CSV and Parquet.

 What's even better than being cheap and fast is the fact that since Quokka is Python native, you can easily use your favorite machine learning libraries like Scikit-Learn and Pytorch with Quokka inside of arbitrary Python functions to transform your DataStreams.